 I have my own Shopify website outside of work, and I spend more time managing the shop after work.
-During this period of time, I have also made several successful products.
+During this period, I have also made several successful products.
 Because I am still working on these products, it is not convenient to disclose too many details.
 However, I did summarize my own set of methods.
 To provide you with some ideas on the plate.

 Why do you need to review？

-- We often only know one thing about our own success because we are too lazy to think.
-If we don’t know the ins and outs of the whole thing and the root cause, we can’t use it systematically.
-Through the review, we can understand the logic at the bottom of the matter itself to guide us better.
-But, of course, many times, one thing is done by luck rather than ability, and what’s terrible is that I think it depends on ability.
+- We often only know one thing about our success because we are too lazy to think.
+If we don’t know the ins and outs of the whole thing and the root cause, we can determine it systematically.
+We can understand the logic at the bottom of the matter itself through the review to guide us better.
+But, of course, one thing is often done by luck rather than ability, and whatwhat’srible is that I think it depends on ability.
 The replay allows us to understand whether it depends on luck or ability.

-- I hope that my review can give some inspiration to the team that just started Shopify.
+- I hope that my review can inspire the team that just started Shopify.
 You should set predictable goals for yourself and compare yourself with each other, getting better day by day and getting better year after year.
-Of course, it is best not to compare with others, which will only increase anxiety.
+Of course, it is best not to compare with others, only increasing anxiety.
 Instead, get closer to your goals.
-Master your own progress; as long as there is no problem with the method, success is a matter of time.
+Master your progress; as long as there is no problem with the method, success is a matter of time.

 How did I discover this product?
 Once I browsed a certain sub-category of Amazon and found that the Best Seller of this product was good.
 Then I took a look on Facebook, and no one posted an advertisement for similar products.
-Judging from user comments, this product is very popular with a certain segment of the population.
+Judging from user comments, this product is very popular with a certain population segment.
 If you can make some minor changes to this segment, you can easily succeed.,

 Later, I inquired about the product on AmzChart.
 I probably looked at the price history and user reviews.
 The product was moderately priced, with high profits and good user feedback.
 It is worth mentioning that AmzChart is indeed a good product research tool, and it is necessary to know about it as an Amazon seller.
 Amazon BSR analysis is instrumental!